rosariomoscato/rosariomoscato.github.io/_posts/2021-05-13-introduction-to-ai-ethics-1.md

 ---
+title: >-
-title: Introduction to Artificial Intelligence Ethics and Safety - Part1 (YouTube Video)
+  Introduction to Artificial Intelligence Ethics and Safety - Part1 (YouTube Video)
-published: false
+published: true
 ---
 First part of Introduction to Artificial Intelligence Ethics and Safety.
 Let's start exploring what is AI Ethics and why it is so important.